Antisemitism in 21st-century France

 Antisemitism in France has become heightened since the late 20th century and into the 21st century.
-In the early 21st century, most Jews in France, like most Muslims in France, are of North African origin.
-France has the largest population of Jews in the diaspora after the United States—an estimated 500,000–600,000 persons.
-Paris has the highest population, followed by Marseille, which has 70,000 Jews.
-Expressions of antisemitism were seen to rise during the Six-Day War of 1967 and the French anti-Zionist campaign of the 1970s and 1980s.
-Following the electoral successes achieved by the extreme right-wing National Front and an increasing denial of the Holocaust among some persons in the 1990s, surveys showed an increase in stereotypical antisemitic beliefs among the general French population.

 At the beginning of the 21st century, antisemitism in France rose sharply during the unrest of the Second Intifada in Israel and the Palestinian territories, as it did in other European nations.
 In addition, a significant proportion of the second-generation Muslim immigrant population in France began to identify with the Palestinian cause, with some also identifying with radical Islamism.
 In the early 2000s, a critical debate on the nature of antisemitism in France accompanied denunciation of it in relation to the situation in the Middle East and to Islam.
 Divisions developed among anti-racist groups.
 Since 2023, France has experienced a sharp increase in reported antisemitic incidents compared to previous years.

 Alarmed by violence and verbal attacks, some French Jews began to emigrate to Israel.
-By early 2014 the number of French Jews making aliyah (emigrating to Israel) surpassed the number of American Jews who were emigrating.
-At the same time 70 percent of French Jews reported in surveys that they were concerned about insults or harassment and 60% about physical aggression because of their ethnicity; both figures are much higher than shown in surveys of the European average.
+By early 2014, the number of French Jews making aliyah (emigrating to Israel) surpassed that of American Jews emigrating.
+At the same time, 70% of French Jews reported in surveys that they were concerned about insults or harassment, and 60% about physical aggression because of their ethnicity; both figures are much higher than shown in surveys of the European average.
 In accordance with this, a survey conducted in 2024 found that one in five young French people thinks it would be a good thing that Jews leave the country.